-- ERP integrations: automate data exchanges with ERP software to make the most use of data and enhance customer services.
+- ERP integrations: automate data exchanges with ERP software to use data most and enhance customer services.

 - Multi-vendor marketplace: turn your store into a multi-vendor store.
-You can add as many vendors as you can, manage the vendors’ products & transactions, decide if vendors have the right to manage their orders, and provide different commission rates.
+You can add as many vendors as possible, manage the vendors’ products & transactions, decide if vendors have the right to manage their orders and provide different commission rates.

 - Multi-warehouse inventory: Create multiple warehouses, monitor stocks, choose to ship products from your preferred warehouses and more.

 Monitor stock from multi-warehouse from one table (Multi-ware house inventory extension/ Amasty)